Committees

 Luz Adriana Ramirez Chávez

-Appointed as a member of the Technical Committee in October 2019, she additionally serves on the Investment Committee and the Audit Committee.
+Appointed as a member of the Technical Committee in October 2019 and additionally serves on the Investment Committee, Audit Committee and Corporate Practices Committee.

-Ms. Ramírez Chávez is currently the CEO of Visa Mexico, as well as Vice President on the Executive Committee of Global Companies (CEEG) and the committee of the Mexican Association of Women Executives (AMME for its Spanish acronym).
-She participated in the "Women on Boards" course at Harvard Business School, as well as in the Women in Senior Management committee at IPADE and the Diversity committee of the American Chambers.
-She has extensive financial experience and expertise in information technologies applied to business.
-She holds a bachelor's degree in Chemical Engineering from La Salle University and an MBA in Business Administration.
-Additionally, she has completed studies in Finance and Investment Project Evaluation at the University of Buenos Aires, Argentina.
+Ms. Ramirez Chavez was General Director of Visa Mexico for more than 10 years, and serves as vice president of the committee of the Mexican Association of Executive Women (AMME), participated in the course “Women on Boards” at Harvard Business School, as well as in the committees of Women in Senior Management at IPADE and Diversity of American Chambers.
+She has extensive experience in finance and information technology applied to business.
+She has a degree in Chemical Engineering from Universidad La Salle and an MBA in Business Administration and also studied Finance and Investment Projects at the University of Buenos Aires, Argentina.
+She is 64 years old.

-Appointed as a member of the Technical Committee in April 2021.
+Appointed as a member of the Technical Committee in December 2024 and additionally serves on the Investment Committee, Corporate Practices Committee, and Nominating Committee.

 Jorge Silberstein Tenenbaum

-Mr. Silberstein Tenenbaum has a proven professional track record in both the public and private sectors, having held positions such as Head of Investment Banking in Mexico for Barclays Investment Bank, Head of Investment Banking in Latin America and Mexico for UBS Investment Bank, Undersecretary of Communications at the Ministry of Communications and Transportation, Deputy General Director of Financial Engineering for BANOBRAS, and Deputy Coordinator and Deputy General Director of Financial Engineering at the Asset Disposal Unit of the Ministry of Finance and Public Credit.
-Mr. Silberstein Tenenbaum holds a Bachelor's degree in Applied Mathematics from the Instituto Tecnológico Autónomo de México and a Master of Science in Management from the Massachusetts Institute of Technology.
+Mr. Silberstein Tenenbaum has a proven track record in the public and private sectors, having held positions as head of investment banking in Mexico for Barclays Investment Bank, head of investment banking in Latin America and investment banking in Mexico for UBS Investment Bank, undersecretary of communications at the Ministry of Communications and Transportation, Deputy General Director of Financial Engineering for BANOBRAS and Deputy Coordinator and General Director of Financial Engineering of the Disincorporation Unit of the Ministry of Finance and Public Credit.
+Mr. Silberstein Tenenbaum holds a B.S. degree in applied mathematics from the Instituto Tecnológico Autónomo de México and an M.S. degree in management science from the Massachusetts Institute of Technology.
+He is 65 years old.